sigstore/cosign/doc/cosign_attach_signature.md

 ### Options

 ```
       --allow-insecure-registry                                                                  whether to allow insecure connections to registries.
 Don't use this for anything but testing
+      --attachment-tag-prefix [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]   optional custom prefix to use for attached image tags.
+Attachment images are tagged as: [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]
   -h, --help                                                                                     help for signature
       --payload string                                                                           path to the payload covered by the signature (if using another format)
       --signature string                                                                         the signature, path to the signature, or {-} for stdin
-      --tag-prefix string         custom prefix to use for tags
-      --tag-suffix string         custom suffix to use for tags
 ```

 ### Options inherited from parent commands